Our response to COVID-19 (Updated 5/29/21)

-- My kids want a fun, STEM experience this summer, but we are not sure about In-person or Online.
+- My kids want a fun, STEM experience this summer, but we are not sure about our plans.
 Can we change our minds?
 Robot Academy has the kindest refund policy out of any of the camps in our industry.
 We do this because we understand that schedule conflicts and illnesses can arise.
 Robot Academy is happy to switch you to another camp for free (in-person or online camps).
 Just email us before your registered camp begins to let us know if you would like to transfer into a different camp (if it is not full).
-If you are interested in our In-person camps, I recommend that you register ASAP because our camps will be 1/2 or less than our normal size so that we can allow for social distancing.
-For example, Governor DeWine limited the camps to 9 students per room.
+If you are interested in our In-person camps, I recommend that you register ASAP because our camps will be smaller than our normal size so that we can allow for social distancing.

 - What will you do to ensure the health of students and staff on campus?
-In relation to our in-person summer programs, we incorporated the recommendations from the Governor's office into our procedures.
-Further precautions may be put in place as the current health situation and public health recommendations evolve.
+In relation to our in-person summer programs, we incorporated health protocols to keep campers healthy.
+The Governor's office lifted the mask mandate and business restrictions but we will continue to have the following protocols.

 Our summer staff follows these protocols to prevent and respond to illness:

 - On the first day, your student will receive a name tag and be given a table assignment for the entire camp.
 We will take your child's temperature with the no-touch thermometer to ensure that he or she does not have a temperature of 100 degrees or more.
 An instructor will take your child to a sink to wash their hands before sitting at their table to build with LEGOs.

 - Contact-less Check-In: Child check-in with no-touch thermometer to ensure child’s wellness.
 Staff confirms with families during check-in that their student is in good health.

 - Frequent Hand Washing: Students and staff will be taking breaks throughout the day to wash their hands

 - Masks and COVID shots are not required.